Please note: At your instructor's discretion,

 evidence of a very strong association).

-person's age and their physical independence.
-For a
+about a person's age and their physical independence.
+For

-but at a certain point, the relationship become
+a certain point, the relationship become negative; there

 and happiness, increases in income initially push